PyDMD/glappo/README.md

 Test new and old code for all new possibilities introduced by GLAPPO, for instance tensorized training.
 There are many examples in `tests`.

+**Plan for batching**

+GLAPPO enables batched DMD, namely applying the same DMD operator to multiple datasets in one highly optimized call.
+In order to support batching, make sure you index shapes starting from the last one, e.g. `shape[-2]` instead of `shape[0]` to identify the space dimension, or `shape[-1]` instead of `shape[1]` to identify the time dimension).
+Also, all calls to `.T` should be dropped in favor of `.swapaxes(-1, -2)`.
+You find tons of examples in classes which already support batched training.

 ## Results -- DLDMD

 We validated **GLAPPO** against DLDMD, a DMD variant which uses DL techniques to enhance the quality of reconstruction/prediction.